GrantsTracks2121/hike-the-ministik-Nov2024/content/trailheads/fairbrother/index.md

           <td valign="top" class="mb-2 text-base"><b>🅿️ Parking</b></td>
         </tr>
         <tr>
-          <td valign="top" colspan="2" class="my-4 text-base"><p>Named for a former nearby land owner, Fairbrother corner provides you with immediate access to the Waskahegan Trail.
-When you walk past the gate the Waskahegan extends both directly east and directly south.</p>
+          <td valign="top" colspan="2" class="my-4 text-base"><p>Named for a former, nearby land owner, Fairbrother corner provides you with immediate access to the Waskahegan Trail.
+When you walk past the gate, the Waskahegan extends both directly east and directly south.</p>

-<p>There is ample parking here because there is no ditch to speak of and ample space between the road and the treeline.
-This means you can easily safely park multiple vehicles off the road.</p></td>
+<p>Ample parking is available here, thanks to the absence of a ditch and the generous space between the road and the treeline.
+This means you can easily park multiple vehicles safely off the road.</p></td>
         </tr>
       </tbody>
       </table>